-- Advanced autofocus performance (with USM)
+- Advanced autofocus (with USM)

 - Expensive price point

-- Very similar to some other lenses designed by the brand
+- Very similar to some other lenses

 This wide-angle lens from Zeiss sports a great optical design that controls the distortion of images.
-The resulting images are sharp, vivid, and neat.
+The images are sharp, vivid, and neat.
 The lens has been made on the lines of the Distagon concept and a floating elements system.
 It gives perfect, distortion-free images with zero ghosting.

 The lens is also equipped with five anomalous partial dispersion elements which help in controlling chromatic aberrations.
 It gives good clarity and bright coloration.
 The lens also comes with a Zeiss T anti-reflective coating that starts working low light conditions.

 The lens has a large rotation angle that allows you to focus correctly.
-We found out that it fully utilizes high-resolution camera systems.
+I found out that it fully utilizes high-resolution camera systems.
 It can also be used on the APS-C model camera that will provide a 33.6 mm focal length.
 The lens boasts a minimum focus of 22cm.
 It also has a limited 2-year warranty.

 - It has great focus